 According to the Centers for Disease Control and Prevention, vaccination is one of the best ways parents can protect infants, children and teens from 16 potentially harmful diseases.
 Vaccine-preventable diseases can be very serious, may require hospitalization or even be deadly – especially in infants and young children.

-If you are unable to attend this event, future free immunization clinics for children are scheduled throughout the year.
+If you are unable to attend this event, future free immunization clinics for children are scheduled on the first Saturday of each month throughout the year.

 About Providence Alaska Children's Hospital